Skip to contents

 Kanji are represented in three different ways in this package:

-1. as characters (or their Unicode codepoints) in the console
+1. as characters (or their Unicode codepoints) in the console.

 2. as kanjimat objects, i.e., bitmaps using a certain font-family and possibly other typographical parameters.

 3. as kanjivec objects, i.e., nested lists of strokes given as paths.
+Recently these objects have become much more important than the kanjimat objects.

 See vignette("kanjistat") for the basics and ?kanjivec and ?kanjidist for more information on the third point.
+Alternatively, visit the pkgdown page at https://dschuhmacher.github.io/kanjistat/.

 License